Hanoi BRT

 Hanoi BRT or Hanoi Bus Rapid Transit is a transit bus system with large roadway shelters in Hanoi, Vietnam that opened on 31 December 2016, that began as a pilot project.

-The Kim Mã station in Đống Đa district and Yên Nghĩa station in Hà Đông district route runs 14.5-km route, albeit with problems of traffic separation and heavy usage during rush hours, meanwhile very under-utilised during other hours.
+The Kim Ma station in Đống Đa district and Yen Nghia station in Hà Đông district route runs 14.5-km route, albeit with problems of traffic separation and heavy usage during rush hours, meanwhile very under-utilised during other hours.
 Nevertheless, a second line is planned.